sparksp/lt-osp/content/skill/immune-to-charms.md

 requirements: []
 ladder: "detect-and-remove-beguile"
 ---
 This skill makes the character immune to all charm effects.
-Charms are a sub group of Mind effects and include Befriend, Beguile, Distract and Enthral.
+Charms are a sub group of Mind effects and include Befriend, Beguile, Enthral and Enthral Unliving.